motorcycle 101 guides

 • $20,000 for property damages sustained per accident

 This required Illinois motorcycle insurance provides compensation for medical bills, loss of property, or any pain and suffering to other parties that were affected in an accident.
-If you wish to provide protection for your health and property, you would have to acquire other forms of insurance coverage.
-While the following insurance coverage are optional, you may want to consider them as they provide financial aid if certain circumstances occur during an accident:
+While the following insurance coverage is optional, you may want to consider them as they provide financial aid if there were additional details leading up to the crash:

 • Collision coverage